-Broadly speaking, I try to better understand how historical marginalization along identity lines affects political behavior and attitudes.
-In an article published in The Journal of Politics, I demonstrate how descriptive representation along racial and gender lines affects political efficacy.
-In other work, I study the way that identities affect important political and economic outcomes, such as ethnic conflict, discrimination-based welfare deficits, labor market participation, the dynamics of policymaking, and vote-choice.
+Broadly speaking, I try to better understand how political representation along identity lines affects behavior and attitudes, as well as the causes and consequences of discrimination and bias.
+In published and working papers, I study the way that identities affect important political and economic outcomes, such as democratic legitimacy, ethnic conflict, discrimination-based welfare deficits, labor market participation, the dynamics of policymaking, polarization, and vote-choice.
 My work has been published in The Journal of Politics and Political Science Research and Methods.

 At Pitt I teach Political Psychology, both an undergraduate and a PhD seminar.
 I also teach undergraduate seminars on Identity in American Politics and Women in Politics, as well as an advanced PhD methods course on Causal Inference.